Aaron-Myers011/Pi-Hole/README.md

 As a last resort, you can manually set each device to use Pi-hole as their DNS server.

-- Each device is differant and you may need to update the DNS to your Raspberry Pi mannally.
-Or if you do not controll the Router.
+- Each device is different, and you may need to update the DNS to your Raspberry Pi manually.
+Or if you do not control the Router.

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>